 Teaching Teens About Money

 Too many teenagers are not taught the importance of spending and saving.
 These are critical parts of forming a healthy attitude towards money as they grow into adults.
-Here are some tips for parents to help develop good spending habits for their teens:
+Here are some tips for parents to help with teaching teens about spending and saving money so that they are developing good habits.

-Understand that teens want to keep up with the newest technology.
-Be excited that there is a new generation of tech-savvy kids, but teach them that things like computers, I-Phones,laptops, computer games, etc. come with a cost.
+Be excited that there is a new generation of tech-savvy kids, but teach them that things like computers, iPhones, laptops, computer games, etc. come with a cost.